VictorRutskin/Phishing-Websites/README.md

 1. Use separate, unlinked accounts and a VPN when accessing them.
 2. Copy the target website using tools such as website scrapers or website copiers, such as `https://saveweb2zip.com`.
 3. Modify the copied website to resemble the original and fix any broken elements, redirecting any links that arent the login to the actual website.
 4. It is important to note that some websites use various forms of obfuscation to conceal their code.
-In order to customize these websites to your needs, you may need to reverse engineer the code and gain an understanding of how it works.
+In order to customize these websites to your needs, you may need to reverse engineer the code and gain an understanding of how it works, Tips on that in the Website code cracking section.
 5. Use a form submission tool such as `https://www.actionforms.io` to have the form submissions sent to you and redirect the user to the real website after submission.
 6. Host the website on a hosting platform such as `https://app.infinityfree.net` with a domain name as similar as possible to the original.
 7. Utilize a URL shortener if the domain name does not closely match the original in a url shortening website such as `https://bitly.com/`.
 8. Prior to distributing the website, thoroughly test it to ensure it is not detected as malicious.
 If it is flagged, consider modifying the domain name to make it less similar to the original website, the url shortener or the original domain name can cause this issue.
 9. Distribute the website and monitor any form submissions.

+### Possible Phishing Website enchantments:
+1. Add captcha before submitting, to prevent user from bot submitting to your website.

+### Website code cracking
+1. Some websites will use javascript obfuscation, try using `https://deobfuscate.io` to deobfuscate.
+2. Some websites like `Instagram` will use a javascript to send a server request to check for legitimacy, and if the website is not legit it will show an error page, the trick to fix this is to detect the script that does that and delete it.
+3. Some websites like `Facebook` are encrypting some of the data before sending it as a form, so again look for the script that does the encryption and delete it, usually its a script that affects a class so just delete the class from the from or one of the elements around it and it will remove the info encryption.